 Advocate for Trees

 There are countless intersections between the work of Baltimore Tree Trust and local advocacy work.
 As a 501c3 nonprofit, we are eager to show up and support policy that promotes practical legislation that protects our urban forests.
+At a time where much of our public green space is threatened, it is particularly urgent that we work to defend, protect, and grow it.

 In 2018 alone, the Tree Trust has been actively involved in supporting local legislation that supports our environment and our workforce.
-Click on the links below to learn more about the causes we support, and how you can get involved:
+Click on the links below to learn more about the causes we support, and how you can get involved.

 Forest Conservation Act (HB 766/SB 610): The FCA was passed by the Maryland General Assembly in 1991.
 It has the potential to be one of Maryland’s best tools for protecting Maryland’s forests during development, but the Act currently does not adequately protect forests of the highest ecological and economic value.
 It also requires much less acreage to be replanted than cleared and contains many exemptions or alternatives to retaining or replanting forest, ultimately resulting in a net loss of forest land.
 SB610/HB766 would: